 Uncover areas for improvement

-NPS surveys start a conversation with customers, which you can then continue to find out more about their needs and wants, as well as how your product suits them and how it could be improved.
+NPS surveys start a conversation with customers, used to find out about their needs and wants, and how your product suits them, or how to improve it.

 NPS provides you with an idea of what you need to work on to make your customers happier.
 This is where the second, open-ended part of the NPS survey comes into play.